Back Of The Ankle & Achilles Pain

 Posterior ankle impingement

-Ankle impingement syndrome occurs when soft tissue becomes trapped or pinched between bones.
+Ankle impingement syndrome occurs when soft tissue becomes trapped or pinched between bones at the back of the ankle.

-• Pain at the back of the ankle.
+• Pain at the back of the ankle

 Insertional Achilles Tendonitis

-• Symptoms get worse with exercise.
+• Symptoms that worsen with activity

 Achilles bursitis